atimetowait/YAPPEROFWORDS/source/content/atimetowait/atimetowait.md

 ---
 title: A quiet place
 ---
-I watched the world die out, and all I could think about was you Not so close, not so far
+<p>I watched the world die out, and all I could think about was you
+Not so close, not so far</p>